top of page

 The Full Weekend: What to Expect

 With simultaneous programming across three rooms — The Lab, The Studio, and The Workshop — the Forum is built to serve everyone from a first-year actor trying to land their first audition to a seasoned producer looking for financing connections.
-Here's a taste of what's on the schedule:

 Photo Courtesy: WEG Films